The European Commission did not publish a new inverter ban on June 3. It published something more durable.

 The right question is not "is this inverter politically controversial?"
 The better question is "can the supplier document governance well enough for my market, my utility, my lender, and my cybersecurity team?"

 That distinction matters because some Chinese suppliers are actively trying to answer the control-layer question with engineering proof rather than slogans.
-Sungrow's grid-forming validation and service-localisation moves already pointed that way in sungrow-grid-forming-localization-buyer-risk and sungrow-powertitan-3-grid-forming-buyer-file.
-Huawei's FusionSolar 9.0 pitch does the same from the utility-PV side in huawei-fusionsolar-9-grid-forming-pv-buyer-file.
+Sungrow's grid-forming validation and service-localisation moves already pointed that way in Sungrow's Grid-Forming Proof and Europe Factory Matter for Buyers and Sungrow PowerTitan 3.0: Utility BESS Buyer File for 2026.
+Huawei's FusionSolar 9.0 pitch does the same from the utility-PV side in Huawei FusionSolar 9.0: Grid-Forming Buyer File.

 The supplier that can show: